hunttis/ld-51/backlog.md

 - [ ] Particle effects!
 - [ ] Visual hints that the layer you are on is about to vanish/explode
 - [ ] Curve function to bring the new level "over the horizon"
+- [ ] Pausing the game? (might ruin the idea — unless the next level is hidden while paused)